ankitgupta23022/microservices-with-spring-boot-and-spring-cloud/Readme.md

 - Established Communication between Microservices
 - Centralized Microservice Configuration with Spring Cloud Config Server
-- Using Spring Cloud Bus to exchange messages about Configuration updates
+- Used Spring Cloud Bus to exchange messages about Configuration updates
-- Simplify communication with other Microservices using Feign REST Client
+- Simplified communication with other Microservices using Feign REST Client
 - Implemented client side load balancing with Ribbon
 - Implemented dynamic scaling using Eureka Naming Server and Ribbon
 - Implemented API Gateway with Zuul